 - Deck Size

-The deck size of a mower refers to its width of cutting swath.
-If you choose a mower with a wider deck, you will be able to mow our lawn with fewer passes.
+The deck size of a mower refers to the width of the cutting swath.
+If you choose a mower with a wider deck, you can mow our lawn with fewer passes.
 This can save you a lot of time and effort.
 But it is also important to note that wider decks translate to heavier and bulkier mowers which can affect their mobility.

 - Height Adjustment

-This is one of the most crucial factors while buying a mower and should not be overlooked.
-Since experts suggest not to cut grass less than 30% of its original height, a mower with this feature can be extremely helpful.
+This is one of the most crucial factors when buying a mower and should not be overlooked.
+Since experts suggest not cutting grass less than 30% of its original height, a mower with this feature can be extremely helpful.

 - Push or Self-Propelled

-While self-propelled mowers can be quite expensive, they do come with their own benefits.
-Since they are larger, they can be beneficial for people with tall and thick grass.
-However, if you are someone who has a small lawn that can is easier to maintain, you should consider buying a push mower.
+While self-propelled mowers can be quite expensive, they come with benefits.
+Since they are larger, they can benefit people with tall and thick grass.
+However, if you have a small lawn that can be easier to maintain, you should consider buying a push mower.

 - Cord Length